mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Case in point: The AIA is allowing the Aslan to make limited slaving runs on Tktk and Hecarda while Acis “looks the other way” as long as the mercenaries promise to take their new acquisitions back home to Glorious Empire space immediately thereafter.

-Members of Acis’ ruling bureaucracy are blissfully unaware that any of this is happening...by design.
-It wouldn’t do to be involved in something so unseemly when you are ensconced in the role of “savior of the Dustbelt.”
+Members of Acis' ruling bureaucracy are blissfully unaware that any of this is happening...by design.
+It wouldn't do to be involved in something so unseemly when you are ensconced in the role of “savior of the Dustbelt.”

-Acis’ sharp division of labor, with positions assigned based on gender and talent, enables this fiction to take place.
+Acis' sharp division of labor, with positions assigned based on gender and talent, enables this fiction to take place.
 When the right hand does not know what the left hand is doing (and implicitly trusts the left hand to do it), it is much easier to absolve oneself of guilt.

 ### Sentient Trafficking

 Ferlyewá Yetrai is the grizzled patriarch of the Yetrai clan of Yeróilra/Goertel.
 The Yetrai have been in the employ of Acis for years and have been murderously successful.
-They have enjoyed fighting Acis’ battles so much that they would rather wait for the next ticket than return to their dismal rockball world in the Glorious Empire.
+They have enjoyed fighting Acis' battles so much that they would rather wait for the next ticket than return to their dismal rockball world in the Glorious Empire.

 AIA agents approached the Yetrai with the Tktk offer several months ago.
-Ferlyewá’s primary wife, Ahfoisa, was immediately interested but sought to sweeten the deal.
+Ferlyewá's primary wife, Ahfoisa, was immediately interested but sought to sweeten the deal.
 The Glorious Empire is struggling to hold territory in large part because of its lack of technical innovation and Yeróilra is feeling the sting worse than most.
 They have plenty of slave labor, but what they really need is technical talent, which is in short supply in the Empire.
 Ahfoisa posited that if Acis could guarantee access to technically skilled slaves for the Yetrai to capture on Tktk, they would be more interested in the deal.

 Creating a honey trap to catch scientists and engineers on a backwater like Tktk would be no easy task.
 It would require a certain degree of cunning.
 One of the AIA agents suggested that if only the planet were an Ancients site, like Dostoevsky or Akhwohkyal, there would be an incentive for geologists, archaeologists, and other academics to go there.
 Many Chirper worlds have Ancients sites, but no significant finds have been made on Tktk so far.